-Life expectancy at birth is a key summary indicator of fatal health outcomes, ie the survival experience of the population.
+RELEVANCE Life expectancy at birth is a key summary indicator of fatal health outcomes, ie the survival experience of the population.

-Based on the mortality experiences of New Zealanders in the period 2005-2007, life expectancy at birth was 78.1 years for males and 82.2 years for females.
+CURRENT LEVELBased on the mortality experiences of New Zealanders in the period 2006-2008, life expectancy at birth was 78.2 years for males and 82.2 years for females.
 Since the mid-1980s, gains in longevity have been greater for males than for females.
-Between 1985-1987 and 2005-2007, life expectancy at birth increased by 7.0 years for males and 5.1 years for females.
-As a result, the sex gap in life expectancy narrowed from 6.0 years to 4.1 years over this period.
+Between 1985-1987 and 2006-2008, life expectancy at birth increased by 7.1 years for males and 5.1 years for females.
+As a result, the gap between males and females in life expectancy narrowed from 6.0 years to 4.0 years over this period.